 Note 2: Now in this example, I used ONLY PPC, which you can too, but only go that far if you have a solid base first.
 In my example, if I didn’t have any money, I would do SEO first instead of risking it with PPC, write a bunch of high ranking blog posts on knee topics (all great landing pages too, remember?) and link them all back to that same opt in example above.
 In that case, it would also be considered a very good example.

-Alright so the last kind is the sales one.
-It is the one where you try to convince people to buy things through your affiliate link (or you’re selling a product of your own).
+A sales page is the type of landing page where you try to convince people to buy things through your affiliate link (or you’re selling a product of your own).
 How do you actually do that?

-Well, I also wrote about this too and you need to read that.
+Well, I also wrote about writing good product reviews and you need to read that.
 If you add the things I recommend in that article to your sales funnel, you are going to make a lot more money than you currently are.

-Stop!
-One more major point you need to read…
+One more major point you need to read:

 Notice that in the above sequence of me explaining landing pages and the different kinds there are, as well as offering examples on making them great, that I started from blog posts and specifically linked you to an article about SEO.
 Why?